An Integrated Quadratic Reconstruction for Finite Volume Schemes to Scalar Conservation Laws in Multiple Dimensions: Numerical Scheme

 The constraints are some double inequality constraints on the cluster $Z_0$

 and the lower and upper bounds in these inequalities are given by

-\begin{remark} It is clear that (\ref{eq:cons}a) is to limit the value on the cell face and (\ref{eq:cons}b) is to limit the value in the interior of the cell.
+\begin{remark} It is clear that (\ref{eq:cons}a) is to restrict the value on the cell face and (\ref{eq:cons}b) is to restrict the value in the interior of the cell.
 The expression \eqref{eq:bounds} is a prediction based on the wave propagation nature for scalar conservation laws. \end{remark} \begin{remark} A simple observation is that $\mathcal R_h[u]=u$ if $u$ is a quadratic polynomial.
-Actually, the linear and quadratic coefficients of $u$ would definitely minimize the objective function \eqref{eq:objfun} and satisfy all the constraints \eqref{eq:cons}. \end{remark}
+Indeed, the linear and quadratic coefficients of $u$ would definitely minimize the objective function \eqref{eq:objfun} and satisfy all the constraints \eqref{eq:cons}. \end{remark}